carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ![Image of GC](../fig/image_of_GC)

-Now that that does not show the level of detail that we are looking for.
+That does not show the level of detail that we are looking for.
 Let us zoom in a bit.

 ~~~
 subimage = data[500:1000, 500:1000]